Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Forts and CastlesWar, US Civil.

 Location.
 38° 46.06′ N, 77° 1.735′ W. Marker is in Fort Washington, Maryland, in Prince George's County.
-Marker can be reached from Fort Foote Road.
+It can be reached from Fort Foote Road.
 Touch for map.
 Marker is in this post office area: Fort Washington MD 20744, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Another Shot (within shouting distance of this marker); Engineering Evolution (within shouting distance of this marker); Load.
+At least 8 other markers are within walking distance of this marker: Another Shot (within shouting distance of this marker); Engineering Evolution (within shouting distance of this marker); Load.
 Ready.
 Fire! (within shouting distance of this marker); Capital View (about 300 feet away, measured in a direct line); Reporting for Duty (about 300 feet away); New Forts for a New War (about 400 feet away); Welcome To Fort Foote (about 600 feet away); A Fine Improvable Marsh (approx. one mile away in Virginia).
 Touch for a list and map of all markers in Fort Washington.

 Paid Advertisement